Acry/Acry.github.io/index.md

 [Pong](https://github.com/Acry/SDL2-Pong)
 <video src="assets/vids/pong.mp4" poster="assets/ss/pong.jpg" width="320" height="200" controls preload></video>
 My scaleable Pong implementation.
 You can take over two player control anytime, the AI will take over if you go afk.
-[A mingw(] www.mingw.org/) Windows 64 build is in the Makefile.
+[A mingw](www.mingw.org/) Windows 64 build is in the Makefile.

 ### Advanced in C
 You need to fully understand pointers, dynamic memory allocation and bit operations.